Toll Free: 1-877-489-7333

-An All-America Selections gold medal winner from 1935, and still a top variety today!
+Organically grown.
+An All-America Selections Winner from 1935, and still a top variety today!
 Straight Eight never disappoints, consistently producing heavy yields of straight- as-an-arrow 8 inch tasty cukes with a uniform deep green color and very few seeds.

 The dark green, extra crisp 10-12 inch bitter-free fruits are amazingly sweet and mild.
 They never require peeling.
 Burpless, disease resistant and easy to grow.
 Highly recommended.